-The iTunes Guy answers questions about syncing iOS devices with iTunes.
+The iTunes Guy answers questions about importing and converting audio.

-The iTunes Guy answers questions about iTunes checkboxes, Wi-Fi syncing, Sound Check, finding newly added files, and more.
+The iTunes Guy answers questions about the iTunes Store.

 CommandQ blocks the Command-Q shortcut, displaying a bezel with a progress bar on screen.
 You have to keep holding the Command and Q keys until the progress bar reaches the end to quit an application.

 Normally, when you use the volume and brightness keys on your keyboard to adjust those output levels, your adjustments are made in whole steps on a scale of 1 to 10.
 But there's a keyboard shortcut that lets you adjust them more finely--and that keyboard shortcut has returned in OS X 10.7.4.